News

 Pollution is also a problem.
 Factories producing polyester without wastewater treatment systems can release potentially dangerous substances including antimony, cobalt, manganese salts, sodium bromide, and titanium dioxide into the environment.
 As an oil-based plastic, polyester does not biodegrade like natural fibers.
 Rather it stays in landfills for several decades at least – and potentially for hundreds of years.
 When washed, fibers from polyester textiles and clothing are shed and enter waterways and oceans as microplastic fibers, according to recent studies3.
 Fish, shellfish, and other aquatic creatures ingest the microplastics, which accumulate, concentrating toxins up the food chain.
 These can enter human food chains and pass into the wider environment.

-Limitations of recycling
+Limitations of recycling fiber

 Most polyester used in clothing currently is virgin polyester.
 Very few clothes– less than 1 percent of collected textiles – are recycled back into clothing or textile use.
-As most clothes now are either polyester or part polyester, we are still a long way from closing the loop’.
+As most clothes now are either polyester or part polyester, we are still a long way from closing the loop.
 Recycling does occur but it has limitations.
 The majority of recycled polyester yarn and fabrics come from recycled plastic – rPET – in particular from plastic bottles.
-This seems a more environmentally sustainable solution to virgin polyester – it uses between 30 and 50 percent less energy, reduces the need for primary extraction of crude oil, and cuts the amount disposed in
+This seems a more environmentally sustainable solution to virgin polyester – it uses between 30 and 50 percent less energy, reduces the need for primary extraction of crude oil, and cuts the amount disposed in landfill.

 However, recycled polyester is not without its issues.
 Each time plastic is reheated for recycling it degrades, so it cannot be recycled indefinitely (though researchers and start-up businesses are developing solutions to this).
 The base color of the plastic chips from the recycled plastic can make dyeing more difficult, so more dye and more water are needed – although inconsistent coloration can still occur.
 The high-temperature plastic recycling process can also release a carcinogenic antimony compound into the atmosphere.
 The ease with which polyester can be blended with other fibers also causes problems with recycling.
 Of all the polyester produced each year, more gets used in poly-cotton blends than in 100 percent polyester fabric.
 It is not currently possible to commercially separate poly-cotton and recycles the constituent fibers, although there are some innovative developments in this area.
 Most poly-cotton fabrics that do enter recycling, rather than just being landfilled, get ‘downcycled’ for use as insulation and furniture stuffing.